 - Thin-set adhesive

 - Mosaic tile sheets

-How to Lay Mosaic Tiles: Step by step
+How to Lay Mosaic Tiles Step by Step

 1. Prep Your Surface

 Before you can start the installation, you’ll need to make sure the surface you’re laying the tile on is completely smooth and flat.
-There are many ways to do this but often, professionals use an underlayment consisting of a cement board applied over the plywood subfloor.
+There are many ways to do this but often, professionals use an underlayment consisting of a cement board applied over a plywood subfloor.
 The cement board can also be applied directly to your wall studs.

 To start, install full sheets of cement board to the walls, then cut to fit any and all of your remaining pieces.